A good project is engaging, relevant, and fun for students to share their learning.

 But sometimes we want an idea of different types of projects that our students can do to share their learning.

-Here are the tips five different types of projects that students can try to share their learning at the end of their inquiry.
+Here are the tips five different types of projects that students can use to share evidence of learning:

 So many things we teach lends itself to getting students to make something.
 Adding in opportunities for hands-on learning is a great way to add some much-needed differentiation to your classroom.